MariaDB/mariadb_kernel/README.md

 # Quick Installation Steps

-`mariadb_kernel has been packaged for the PyPI package manager` Assuming you already have Jupyter Lab and MariaDB installed on your system, all you need to do is:
+`mariadb_kernel` has been packaged for the PyPI package manager, packaging for `conda-forge` is coming soon.

+Assuming you already have Jupyter Lab and MariaDB installed on your system, all you need to do is: